vinaya-class/vinaya-class.github.io/src/00-introduction.md

 7.  to give confidence to those of little faith;
 8.  to increase the confidence of the faithful;
 9.  to establish the True Dhamma;
-10. to support the Vinaya.\"
+10. to support the Vinaya."

 (Vin.III.20; A.V.70)